Ja'Marr Chase Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Matchup vs. Las Vegas

-- Against the Raiders, Chase racked up 32 receiving yards in single career matchup, 42.5 fewer than his over/under for Saturday's game.
+- Against the Raiders, Chase put up 32 receiving yards in lone career matchup, 36.5 fewer than his over/under for Saturday's game.

-- Chase caught a touchdown pass in that game against the Raiders.
+- Chase caught a touchdown pass in that contest against the Raiders.

-- The 235.1 yards per game the Raiders are giving up through the air makes them the NFL's 12th-ranked pass defense.
+- The Raiders are allowing 235.1 passing yards per game this year, the NFL's 12th-ranked pass defense.

-- The Raiders have given up 29 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.
+- With 29 passing TDs allowed this year, the Raiders defense is ranked 23rd in the NFL.

 Recent Performances

-- In last week's outing against the Browns, Chase totaled 26 yards on two receptions.
+- In last week's game against the Browns, Chase racked up two catches for 26 yards.

-- Chase's 26 targets have resulted in 20 grabs for 417 yards (139.0 ypg) and three touchdowns over his last three games.
+- Chase's 20 catches have gotten him 417 yards (139.0 per game) and three touchdowns over his last three games.
+He was targeted 26 times.

 Chase's Cincinnati Teammates